Nestlé vs Unilever: The Food and Personal Care Battle

 The Strategic Divergence

-Unilever is undergoing a more dramatic structural transformation.
-The planned Foods divestiture to McCormick, which values Unilever's Foods business at approximately $44.8 billion, will transform Unilever into a focused Health, Beauty, Personal Care, and Home Care company.
-Simultaneously, the Ice Cream separation removes another major food category.
-By 2027, Unilever will likely own no food brands at all, a remarkable transformation for a company that built its original identity around food and margarine in the 1920s.
+Unilever is moving faster.
+The planned Foods divestiture to McCormick values Unilever's Foods business at approximately $44.8 billion.
+The Ice Cream separation adds another major food exit.
+By 2027, Unilever will likely own no food brands at all.
+That is a remarkable shift for a company that built its identity around food and margarine in the 1920s.

-Both strategies reflect the same underlying market signal: food is a lower-growth, lower-margin category facing structural headwinds from private label competition and changing consumer diets, while personal care, health, and home care offer more sustainable premium positioning.
+Both strategies reflect the same data point: food is a lower-growth, lower-margin category.
+Private label competition is intensifying.
+Consumer diets are changing.
+Personal care, health, and home care offer more durable premium positioning.
+The two companies are reaching the same conclusion through different timelines.

 Overlapping Competition